Thai League 1: History

+Origins (1916–1995)

+Thailand has had organized football competition since 1916, when the Football Association of Thailand (then known as the Siam Football Association) established the first official tournament.
+The Kor Royal Cup (ถ้วย ก., "Cup Kor") served as the premier football competition from 1916 to 1995, operating as a knockout tournament rather than a league system.
+During this 79-year period, the tournament underwent several format changes, initially featuring only Bangkok-based clubs before expanding to include provincial teams in the 1960s.

+The transition from cup to league format was driven by the need to modernize Thai football and meet Asian Football Confederation (AFC) standards for professional competitions.
+The semi-professional nature of the Kor Royal Cup, with its limited schedule and lack of home-and-away fixtures, was seen as inadequate for developing Thai football to international standards.

-Foundation
+Foundation (1996–2007)

-Thai League was introduced in 1996 by the Football Association of Thailand (FAT) under the name Thailand Soccer League.
+Thai League was introduced in 1996 by the Football Association of Thailand (FA Thailand) under the name Thailand Soccer League.
 Eighteen clubs who earlier competed for the Kor Royal Cup were registered to play in the first edition of a double round-robin league system.
 Bangkok Bank was crowned as the first champion of the 1996–97 Thailand Soccer League.

 The Thai League originally had 10 to 12 clubs each season until 2007, when it was expanded to 16 clubs.
 At the end of each season, the three bottom placed clubs are relegated to the Thai Division 1 League.

 Leagues integration (2007)

 Most of Thai League clubs in that time were the organisation of government authorities club that based in Greater Bangkok and Metropolitan.
 Meanwhile, the other local clubs had competed in the semi-pro league called the Provincial League.
 Thai Premier League faced the issue of low attendance and lack of local loyalties while the Provincial league suffered the financial issue.
 In 2007, Thai League was integrated with Provincial League completely.
-Chonburi from the Provincial League was the first champion of the new Thailand Premier League in 2007 season.
+Chonburi from the Provincial League was the first champion of the new Thailand Premier League in the 2007 season.